Francoois/back_WaterMelon/README.md

 ### Database

-The database is accessed from the `data/dbConnector` object.
+The database is accessed from the `data/dbConnector` object.
 In fact this object is a Singleton, only used by `model/datamodel` Object, to ensure that only one connection to the database is used.

 To allow to check parameters, the `data/dataIndex` object enumerate object parameters types.
 To generate an *INSERT* or *UPDATE* query, an object can be a *string* or *non String* value.